 - KSTK reserves the right to reject a commentary.
-A commentator may appeal the News Director’s decision to the General Manager, whose ruling on the matter will be final.
+The ruling by KSTK’s General Manager will be final.

 - KSTK will determine the date and time a commentary is broadcast, and may refuse to broadcast a commentary for any reason.